perladvent/perldotcom/content/legacy/_pub_2002_03_22_modperl.md

 The mod\_perl installation was tested on many mainstream Unix platforms, so unless you have a nonstandard system, you shouldn't have any problems building the basic mod\_perl server.

-If you are a Windows user, then the easiest way is to use the binary package available from <http://perl.apache.org/distributions.html.> From the same location, you can download the Linux RPM version and CVS snapshots.
+If you are a Windows user, then the easiest way is to use the binary package available from [http://perl.apache.org/distributions.html](http://perl.apache.org/distributions.html) From the same location, you can download the Linux RPM version and CVS snapshots.
 However, I always recommend to build the mod\_perl from the source, and as you will see in a moment, it's an easy thing to do.

-### <span id="installing mod_perl is easy">Installing mod\_perl Is Easy</span>
+### Installing mod\_perl Is Easy

 So let's start with the installation process.
 If you are an experienced Unix user, then you need no explanation for the following commands.
 Just copy and paste them and you will get the server installed.